Last Updated on May 3, 2021 by Helga Dosa

-A common question asked in our forum was “How much do I need to earn to live comfortably in Italy?” .
-We thought it would be a good idea to have an article here on the website to answer it.
+A common question asked in our forum was “How much do I need to earn to live comfortably in Italy?”.
+We thought it would be a good idea to share our knowledge and experience about the cost of living in Italy!

 Cost of Living in Italy